cybertraining-dsc/cybertraining-dsc.github.io-v1/content/en/report/_index.md

-## Report and Project Proposals
+## Report and Project In Progress

-The following reports need to be updated to be considered for additional review.
-Make sure you make significant progress.
+The following reports need to be updated to be reviewed.
-They are listed here as it makes it easier for us to monitor them seperately.
+Make sure you make significant progress and that all checks pass green.

 Health and society: